Software Every Astropotamus Needs

 ASCOM Driver framework for most of your equipment for Windows

-GSS Green Swamp Server EQMOD driver for Sky Watcher mounts
+GSS Green Swamp Server EQMOD driver for Sky-Watcher mounts

 NINA Free image capture, mount control, guiding, automation, and more